Skip to content

 Apart from the whole "don't get left behind" sentiment, here are some concrete reasons you should integrate AI into your digital marketing efforts.

-• Saves time: AI can collect user data and use it to develop insights in a fraction of the time it would take a person to do so.
+• Gives humans more time for strategic work: AI can collect user data and use it to develop insights in a fraction of the time it would take a person to do so.
 This frees up your team's time to focus on more important tasks, like campaign strategy development, including how to best leverage AI in upcoming campaigns.
 For example, it would take someone a significant amount of time to analyze a marketing campaign's performance and identify areas for improvement.
 An AI tool could perform that same action in seconds.

-• Refines your personas: Your personas should be a direct reflection of your customers and, therefore, central to your marketing campaigns.
-Use AI insights to improve your understanding of your customers and adjust your personas to more accurately reflect them and their needs.
-For example, you can use an AI chatbot or AI text generator to adjust the language and tone of your content so it speaks to your target audience.
-You can also use it to define these personas and identify topics and areas of interest to them.
+• Refines your personas: Use AI insights to improve your understanding of your customers and adjust your personas to more accurately reflect them and their needs and identify topics and areas of interest to them.

 • Sparks creativity: ChatGPT may spew out some ludicrous concoction of phrases and sentences pieced together like a janky puzzle, but hey—it can certainly get the creative juices flowing.
 When you're at a loss for words or ideas, have AI come up with something.
 Even if it isn't perfect, it may provide a trailhead toward better creative ideas.